Do you want to know where to donate in Hong Kong?

 What items won’t the Salvation Army Hong Kong accept?

-One of the best things about donating via the Crossroads Foundation is just how easy it is to donate.
-The Crossroads Foundation has started the GoodCity app, allowing you to offer items you no longer want with ease.
+- One of the best things about donating via the Crossroads Foundation is just how easy it is to donate.

 Crossroads Foundation is one of the best places to donate used appliances in Hong Kong because some of their most needed items in Hong Kong are vacuums, televisions, and all kinds of home appliances.